-8. Dr. Emmanuel Manasseh, Director (Age: 44), Male, Tanzanian
+6. Dr. Emmanuel Manasseh, Director (Age: 44), Male, Tanzanian

-Emmanuel holds BSc. degree in Telecommunications Engineering from the University of Dar Es Salaam, Master of Engineering (M.Eng.) degree from Hiroshima University, Japan and PhD in Engineering (Dr.Eng.) from Hiroshima University, Japan.
+Emmanuel holds BSc. degree in Telecommunications Engineering from the University of Dar Es Salaam, Masters of Engineering (M.Eng.) degree from Hiroshima University, Japan and PhD in Engineering (Dr. Eng.) from Hiroshima University, Japan.

-Worked with Celtel Tanzania Limited, as a Telecommunications Engineer. he was an Assistant Professor at Hiroshima University in the Department of System Cybernetics before joining Nelson Mandela African Institute of Science and Technology (NM-AIST) Arusha, as a lecturer.
-Currently working at Tanzania Communications Regulatory Authority (TCRA).
-Director.
-Industry Affairs as а Dr. Manasseh is a member of Engineers Registration Board of Tanzania (ERB); Institute for Electrical and Electronics Engineers (IEEE), Signal Processing Society and Communications Society.
+Worked with Celtel Tanzania Limited, as a Telecommunications Engineer.
+He was an Assistant Professor at Hiroshima University in the Department of System Cybernetics before joining Nelson Mandela African Institute of Science and Technology (NM-AIST) Arusha, as a lecturer.
+Currently working at Tanzania Communications Regulatory Authority (TCRA). as a Director, Industry Affairs Dr. Manasseh is a member of Engineers Registration Board of Tanzania (ERB); Institute for Electrical and Electronics Engineers (IEEE), Signal Processing Society and Communications Society.
 He is also a member of the Institution of Engineering and Technology (IET) UK, European Signal Processing Society and Asia Pacific Signal and Information Association (APSIPA).

-9. Reverend Wilbroad S. Mastai, Director (Age: 53), Male, Tanzanian

-Wilbroad holds MA Intercultural Studies and Diaconic Management, Bethel-Germany, PGD (Social Work), Tumaini University, Masters of Arts in Sociology, University of Dar Es Salaam and Bachelor Divinity, Tumaini University Tanzania.
+7. Reverend Wilbroad S. Mastai, Director (Age: 54), Male, Tanzanian Wilbroad holds MA Intercultural Studies and Diaconic Management, Bethel-Germany, PGD (Social Work), Tumaini University, Masters of Arts in Sociology, University of Dar Es Salaam and Bachelor Divinity, Tumaini University Tanzania.